-Cite as: [item], folder, box, SS Quanza Collection, Ohef Sholom Temple Archives.
+Cite as: [item], folder, box, S.S.
+Quanza Collection, Ohef Sholom Temple Archives.

-Scope and Content: The SS Quanza Collection consists of manuscripts, excerpts from periodicals, transcripts, correspondence, and audio and VHS tapes.
+Scope and Content: The S.S.
+Quanza Collection consists of manuscripts, excerpts from periodicals, transcripts, correspondence, and recordings.
 Manuscripts may or may not have been published.
 Newspaper clippings include some that date from 1940 and others that relate to events held many years later to commemorate the rescue of the Quanza passengers.
-Correspondence consists of messages sent to or from OST Archives staff related to exhibits, lectures, and panel discussions held on various anniversaries of the 1940 events.
-Recordings consist of tapes of a panel discussion, lecture, and various interviews.
-Of particular interest is a manuscript entitled The Saving of the S.S.
-Quanza in Hampton Roads, Virginia on September 14, 1940: A Prelude to the Nazi Holocaust by Stephen L. Morowitz [grandson of the two Newport News attorneys whose lawsuit led to the rescue] and Susan B. Lieberman.
-Of particular prominence is an audio tape of a 1995 interview of a son of the Newport News attorneys and two of the former Quanza passengers.
+Correspondence consists of messages sent to or from OST Archives staff related to exhibits, lectures, panel discussions, and interviews held on various anniversaries of the 1940 events.
+Recordings include panel discussions, lectures, and interviews.
+There are also files related to the 2019 screening of Nobody Wants Us, a documentary that tells the story of the ship and its passengers.
+In addition to the DVD of the documentary are DVD's and Blu-Ray discs of a panel discussion that was held on October 6, 2019, in conjunction with the screening.

+Of particular importance is a manuscript entitled The Saving of the S.S.
+Quanza in Hampton Roads, Virginia on September 14, 1940: A Prelude to the Nazi Holocaust by Stephen L. Morewitz [grandson of the two Newport News attorneys whose lawsuit facilitated the rescue] and Susan B. Lieberman.
+Similarly, an audio tape of a 1995 interview of a son of the Newport News attorneys and two of the former Quanza passengers, reveals first-hand information about the passengers and their stories.